qetsiankulu/ios102-prework/README.md

 Submitted by: **Qetsia Nkulu**

-**TumblrLite2.0** is an app that showcases a Bruin-oriented experience by displaying UCLA's logo and allowing users to input their first and last names along with their UCLA school name.
+**BruinIntro* is an app that showcases a Bruin-oriented experience by displaying UCLA's logo and allowing users to input their first and last names along with their UCLA school name.
 Users can also specify their student year using a segmented control, adjust the number of  pet owned with a stepper, express their preference for more pets or not using a switch, and finally, initiate a friendly introduction through an alert box with the "Introduce Yourself" button.

 Time spent: **6** hours spent in total